-Central Works Racial Justice Plan
+Central Works Social Justice Plan

-Central Works Racial Justice Statement
+Central Works Social Justice Statement

 Our company has engaged in deep and meaningful dialogue to examine the personal, interpersonal, institutional, and structural levels at which racism – including but not limited to anti-Black racism – occurs in our organization.
 We are still asking ourselves: What attitudes and actions must we practice to enact and uphold anti-racism?
 What barriers exist to fully realizing this intention, and how will we remove them?